 And yet, as we have glimpses of the Unified Field and the love that comprises it, we start to have more confidence in its truth and fear does start to fade away.
 After all, what is one with everything cannot fear.
 It is literally impossible.
 Only in the ego’s world where everything seems to exist in a state of separateness is it possible to know fear.

 46.5" x 36" mixed media on canvas

 The woman sits calmly outside her house which is all aflame and filled with the madness of the many faces of the ego.
-Notice her expression; she is detached, accepting with her prayer beads in hand.
-The pot near her is filled with water, and on its surface is the reflection of the mad faces in the house.
-Behind her the pot is tipped over and is empty, symbolizing her own inner processing and letting go.
-Now she is ready to begin her real journey (see the figure of her in the distance).
+Notice her expression; she is detached with her prayer beads in hand.
+Reflected on the surface of the liquid in the pot near her are the mad faces in the house.
+She accepts and looks unflinchingly upon it all, thus processing all the inner madness.
+Eventually, the pot becomes empty (see the tipped-over pot behind her).
+Now she is ready to begin her journey into a new type of consciousness—the consciousness of Love, of unity (see the figure of her in the distance).
 Above her are little cherubs dropping rose petals on her path as she goes on her journey to unity and her true Self.
 And this is OUR journey.

 The Transubstantial Crossing 1994 7" x 10" pastel on paper

 Another reason why we resist our expansion into our true nature is that we imagine we will be giving up something real for something vague and uncertain.
 But do not be concerned that the things which you hold dear and are worthy of your care and attention here will be taken away.
 As you let go of the ego and the separated self, they will merely be transformed in your vision to their true condition.
 You will see the living light of reality shining through things more and more.
 Our family, friends, nature; our talents and what we find pleasure in doing will be elevated to a new level of appreciation as we see a deeper beauty and wonder flowing through them.
 We will merely find ourselves surrounded more and more by the miracles of this mysterious,, incredible life.